 Unclear communication and objectives

 Clear communication is critical in enterprise software testing.
-When stakeholders, developers, and QA teams aren’t aligned on goals, priorities, or definitions of success, testing becomes reactive and fragmented.
+When stakeholders, developers, and QA teams are not aligned on goals, priorities, or definitions of success, testing becomes reactive and fragmented.

 Simple misunderstandings about timelines, changing requirements, or ownership can result in duplicated work, overlooked risks, and missed deadlines.
 These issues are amplified in large teams working across departments or time zones.